Certora/Documentation/docs/gambit/gambit.md

 ## Usage

-Gambit has two main commands: `mutate` and `summary`.
+Gambit has two main commands: the {ref}`the-mutate-command` and the {ref}`the-summary-command`.
 The `mutate` command is responsible for mutating code.
 The `summary` command allows the user to get a high level summary of the results of an execution of `gambit mutate`.

+(the-mutate-command)=
-### The  `mutate` command
+## The `mutate` Command

-The `mutate` command expects a filename `gambit mutate file.sol` or a configuration file `gambit mutate --json gambit_conf.json`.
+Gambit's `mutate` command expects user-provided _mutation parameters_ describing which files to mutate, which mutation operators to apply, and several other options.
+By default, these mutation parameters are specified by the user with {ref}`running-mutate-with-command-line-arguments`.
+To handle more complex use cases, and to allow for easy reproducibility, Gambit can read mutation parameters from a [JSON configuration file](#running-mutate-with-a-configuration-file) with the `--json` argument.

 The `mutate` command does the following:

 1. **Parse:** Gambit begins by parsing the specified Solidity files provided on command line or in the configuration file